SaladDais/Impasse/README.md

 To get started with `impasse`, examine the simpler `sample.py` script in `scripts/`, which illustrates the basic usage.
 All Assimp data structures are wrapped using `ctypes`.
-All the data+length fields in Assimp's data structures (such as `aiMesh::mNumVertices`, `aiMesh::mVertices`) are replaced by simple python lists, so you can call `len()` on them to get their respective size and access members using `[]`.
+All the data+length fields in Assimp's data structures (such as `aiMesh::mNumVertices`, `aiMesh::mVertices`) are replaced by list-like wrapper classes, so you can call `len()` on them to get their respective size and access members using `[]`.

 For example, to load a file named `hello.3ds` and print the first